 The developer faces a lot of flack from gamers for some reason, but with titles like this, Child of Light, and Valiant Hearts, it’s all rather unfounded.
 These are wonderful, well observed, and sensitively delivered titles (particularly with the latter – a poignant WWI point-and-click adventure).

 Rayman Legends was initially designed as an exclusive for the Wii U, but Ubisoft decided to bring it to the PS4, Xbox One, and Steam.
 However, it’s tailor-made for Nintendo’s console so the best experience you can have with is in on there.

 Hopefully, despite the poor sales, Ubisoft will decide to make another Rayman title in the same 2D fashion.
-The games industry (and world!) badly needs things like this – glorious.
-Glorious to the max.
+It Rayman Legends did make it to the Nintendo Switch, but a proper new game is most welcome.